basecamp/handbook/benefits-and-perks.md

 ### Summer Hours

 During summer, we work 4-day work weeks, aka "summer hours".
 Summer hours are in effect from May 1 through August 31 each year.
 (An employee who has just been hired may have to complete a training program per their team lead to be eligible).
+Summer weeks are 4-day work weeks, so when a holiday occurs over summer, you can take the holiday off *or* your normal summer day off.
+Any additional days off would count as vacation days.

 ### Sabbatical